 Have You Created a Resume as a Freelancing Mom?

-How did you handle the resume when you were first starting out?
+How did you handle the resume when you first started?
 Can you share any of your tips with my other readers?
 Drop them in the comments section below!

 Ready to get started as a freelancer?
 Check out 30 Days or Less to Freelance Writing Success!